What is a putter and why does it decide on the green?

 My quick checklist:

-1. Eyes: ideally on the ball or slightly inside of the line.
-I guide myself with the left eye on the ball; helps me see the start line.
+- Eyes: Ideally over the ball or slightly inside the line.
+I guide myself with my left eye on the ball; it helps me see the start line.

-2. Feet and shoulders: parallel to the target line.
-Use my feet and the hole as natural aligners.
+- Feet and shoulders: parallel to the target line.
+I use my feet and the hole as natural aligners.

-Pro tip: supports the song of the face against a straight edge (a ruler in the putting green) to “calibrate” what is square to your eyes.
+Tip: rests the edge of the face against a straight edge (a ruler in the putting green) to “calibrate” what is square to your eyes.

 Reading the green at ground level: a quick routine to understand the drop

-• Two sides: I check the line from the ball to the hole and vice versa; looking from behind the hole reveals to you final pending.
+- Two sides: I check the line from the ball to the hole and back; looking from behind the hole reveals final slopes.

-• Mind map: imagine the speed necessary to enter through the “hour” of the clock (for example, 17:00 if it falls from right to left).
+- Mind map: Imagine the speed required to enter the “time” on the clock (for example, 17:00 if it falls from right to left).

 Distance control: tempo, symmetry of the stroke and simple drills

-My golden rule: symmetrical path back-forward.
-It helps me to dose without going overboard.
+My golden rule: symmetrical back-and-forth travel.
+It helps me pace myself without going overboard.

-• Metronome: find a rhythm constant (e.g., 76–80 bpm) and hold the same cadence even if you vary the amplitude.
+- Metronome: Aim for a steady rhythm (e.g., 76–80 bpm) and maintain the same cadence even if you vary the amplitude.

-• Doors: places two tees at a ball wide in front of the face; forces it to come out through the start line.
+- Doors: places two tees one ball wide in front of the face; forces it to come out on the start line.

 Typical putting mistakes (and how to correct them)

-• Accelerated blow at the end → Focus on uniform tempo and final balanced, don’t “push” at the last minute.
+- Accelerated stroke at the end → Focus on even tempo and a balanced ending, don't "push" at the last moment.

-• Optimistic readings → Look from the hole to the ball and adjusts by speed of the day.
+- Optimistic Readings → Look from the hole to the ball and adjust for the speed of the day.

 When to Change Your Putter?
 Signs and Testing Process

-• You feel inconsistency in the contacts and you have already adjusted grip/length/lie.
+- You feel inconsistency in contacts and have already adjusted grip/length/lie.

-• Don't you inspires by supporting him behind the ball (yes, confidence matters).
+- He doesn't inspire you by supporting him behind the ball (yes, confidence matters).

 Express process

-Proof three heads (blade, compact mallet, high MOI mallet), two necks (straight vs slant/plumber) and two grips (thin vs midsize).
-Keep what you make you repeat good outings 10/10 from 3–5 m.
+Try three heads (blade, compact mallet, high MOI mallet), two necks (straight vs. slant/plumber) and two grips (thin vs. midsize).
+Stick with whatever makes you repeat good 10/10 starts from 3–5 m.

 Popular Brands and Models: How to Compare Without Going Crazy

-In the market you will see soft inserts (e.g. White Hot type lines), milled faces (HB Soft Milled, Evnroll) and high MOI mallets (Spider, Phantom).
-It is usually indicated on the cards loft ~3° and the type of neck (straight, single bend, slant, plumber's), which determines how much face rotation favors.
+On the market you'll see soft inserts (e.g., White Hot lines), milled faces (HB Soft Milled, Evnroll), and high-MOI mallets (Spider, Phantom).
+The spec sheets usually indicate a loft of ~3° and the neck type (straight, single bend, slant, plumber's), which determines how much face rotation is favored.

 TaylorMade Spider Tour